 FL Studio is the most popular DAW in the world.
 According to Image-line, the creator of the software.
 They’ve sold over 5 million copies and the software is being downloaded 30.000 every day.

-Here are the most popular DAWs in order of starting with the most popular.
+Here are the most popular DAWs in the world starting with the most popular.
 This result is based on Google Trends, Forum statistics, sales numbers as well as other data points.
-If you wanna see the breakdown of the data, it’s provided further down the page.
+If you wanna see the breakdown of the data, it’s provided further down on this page.

 - FL Studio